Shiva (1989 Telugu film): Development

 After he graduated with a degree in civil engineering from Siddhartha Engineering College in Vijayawada, Ram Gopal Varma opened a video-rental shop in Ameerpet.
 Noting his son's interest in films, Penmatsa Krishnamraju (a former sound recordist for Annapurna Studios) helped Varma join the teams of Collector Gari Abbai (1987) and Rao Gari Illu (1988) as an assistant director.
 Varma befriended actor Nagarjuna, and filmmakers Akkineni Venkat and Yarlagadda Surendra.
 He presented his script for Raathri to them.
-When Nagarjuna rejected it, Varma presented another script based on his life as a student in Vijayawada.
-He earlier narrated this script to filmmaker K. Raghavendra Rao who suggested few changes because of its serious tone.
-Varma watched Rao's Kaliyuga Pandavulu (1986) and backed out after understanding Rao's point of view.
+But Nagarjuna wasn't interested to do a horror film and advised Varma to come with an action packed story.
+Varma then presented Shiva script based on his life as a student in Vijayawada.

 When Rao Gari Illu was nearly completed, Varma asked co-director Siva Nageswara Rao to join him.
 He approached Tanikella Bharani to write the dialogues after observing his work in Ladies Tailor (1985) and Sri Kanaka Mahalakshmi Recording Dance Troupe (1987).
-Bharani found the plot (as described by Varma) similar to those of K. S. R. Das' films.
-Varma rejected Bharani's comic version, and asked to rewrite it as a crime drama.
-Although Bharani's usual fee was ₹25,000, he received ₹35,000 for Siva.
+Bharani added comedic touch as it was the norm for a regular commercial formula film at the time.
+Varma rejected Bharani's comic version, and asked to rewrite it as a serious crime drama.
+Although Bharani's usual fee was ₹25,000, he received ₹35,000 for Shiva.
 Gunasekhar and Teja, who later pursued career as filmmakers, joined the film's crew as assistant directors.

-Venkat and Surendra produced Siva under their banners of Annapurna Studios and SS Creations, respectively.
+Venkat and Surendra produced Shiva under their banners of Annapurna Studios and SS Creations, respectively.
 The production began in February 1989.
 Varma wanted M. M. Keeravani to compose the film's soundtrack and score, since Keeravani had assisted K. Chakravarthy on Rao Gari Illu.
 As both were inexperienced, Keeravani suggested that Varma choose a more seasoned technician and Ilaiyaraaja was signed instead.
 S. Gopala Reddy, Thota Tharani and Sattibabu were the film's director of photography, art director and editor, respectively.
-Gopala Reddy was inspired by Gordon Willis' work in the crime film, The Godfather (1972).
+Gopala Reddy was inspired by Gordon Willis' work in The Godfather (1972).